Kakamotobi/Learned/Web Development/API.md

   }
   ```
 #### How GraphQL Works
-1. The backend (GraphQL server) provides a predefined Schema for the frontend (clients), effectively informing the frontend on the shape of the data and how to request it.
+1. The backend (GraphQL Server) provides a predefined Schema.
-    - The Schema is basically the middle ground between the client and the server as it defines what types of data can be fetched, and how to access them.
+    - The Schema is basically the middle ground between the client and the server as it defines what types of data can be fetched and in what shape, and how to access them.
-    - The Schema is written in human readable SDL.
+    - The Schema can be written in human readable SDL or programmatically using a code-first approach.
-      - Use the `type` keyword to describe the object(s) that can be queried on the server and the fields that they have.
+      - Use the `type` keyword to describe the objects that can be queried on the server and the fields that they have.
-2. When the GraphQL server receives a GraphQL operation, it interprets it against the Schema and resolves the operation accordingly.
-    - Ex: query &rarr; resolver &rarr; result
-3.

-1. Define a Schema for your data using the `type` keyword.
-2. Inform GraphQL how to fetch (query) and supply that Schema.
-    - A query has the same shape that is expected to receive back from the API as JSON.
+2. The GraphQL Server prepares resolvers for all possible GraphQL requests.
+    - Each possible request has a corresponding resolver function that executes the necessary task (Ex: fetch data from the DB).
     - On the server, GraphQL also functions as a runtime for executing incoming queries.
-      - The server defines types that are available and resolvers that actually fetch the data from a data source (Ex: DB).
+3. The frontend (GraphQL Client) assembles a request (GraphQL Operation) based on the predefined Schema and sends it to the server.
+4. The GraphQL Server receives the GraphQL Operation, interprets it against the Schema, and resolves the operation accordingly.
+    - query &rarr; resolver &rarr; response
 ##### GraphQL Request (Frontend)
 - A GraphQL request consists of:
   - the **GraphQL Endpoint** - the single endpoint on the server.